fgimian/painter/README.md

       used as a function.
     * Implemented color patterns which generate varying color patterns on strings.
 The rainbow and zebra patterns come included.
+    * Custom pattern functions may now be written and easily registered with Painter.
     * Several bug fixes.
 * ***0.2 (2014-04-26)***
     * Initial release